JetBrains/kotlin-web-site/pages/docs/tutorials/coroutines/async-programming.md

 ## Coroutines

-Kotlin's approach to working with asynchronous code is using coroutines, which is the idea of suspendable computations, i.e. the idea that a function can suspend its execution at some point and resume later on.
+Kotlin's approach to work with asynchronous code is using coroutines, which is the idea of suspendable computations, i.e. the idea that a function can suspend its execution at some point and resume later on.

 One of the benefits however of coroutines is that when it comes to the developer, writing non-blocking code is essentially the same as writing blocking code.
 The programming model in itself doesn't really change.